Jarren Duran Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 9.3 K/9, the seventh-best in the league.

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.90).
+- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to give up 65 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to surrender 65 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Lively (2-2) takes the mound for the Reds to make his third start of the season.
+- Weaver makes the start for the Reds, his eighth of the season.
+He is 1-2 with a 5.45 ERA and 37 strikeouts in 38 2/3 innings pitched.

-- His most recent time out was on Wednesday against the St. Louis Cardinals, when the right-hander tossed six innings, surrendering two earned runs while giving up five hits.
+- The righty last pitched on Thursday against the St. Louis Cardinals, when he tossed 6 1/3 scoreless innings while giving up three hits.

+- The 29-year-old has amassed a 5.45 ERA and 8.8 strikeouts per nine innings in seven games this season, while giving up a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.